 Your dog will love you unconditionally: make sure you’re returning the favor and giving them the best quality of life and dog veterinary care in Saint Claude, Rathwell, Haywood, and Manitoba, MB possible.

 Our Canine Services

 Dogs have been our best friends for a long time, and we would like to keep it that way.
 Our caring and knowledgeable staff would like to help you set up an appointment for your furry friend.

-Our main goal is to provide our patients with the best possible medical and surgical care.
+Our main goal with our dog veterinary care is to provide our patients with the best possible medical and surgical care.
 Whether in-clinic, at home or referred to a specialist, our focus is the health and wellbeing of your pet.
 Through routine wellness exams, senior pet evaluations, spays/neuters, or even pre-anesthetic blood work; we believe that early detection and preventative medicine will allow your pet to live a long and healthy life.

 With the help of ultrasound, digital x-ray, and video endoscopy, we can diagnose your dog’s illness quicker.
 If those are not enough, your pet has access to our in-clinic blood equipment or maybe have one of our Animal Health Technologists perform a urinalysis or fecal exam.
 How about a Heartworm/Lyme Disease test?
 The clinic also has access to the local provincial laboratory for any additional tests.

 Euthanasia is never an easy time for you and your pet.
 It is also difficult on our team, especially when we have seen them grow up with you.
 They become part of our lives too.
 They ask very little from you but give so much back in return.
 We try to make this process for you as easy as possible.
 We offer our clients the option of burial bags for our smaller dogs or cremation options for any sized pet.

 Contact us and our dog veterinary experts today to make an appointment for surgery, pet microchipping, pet supplies, and other veterinary services.
 We look forward to hearing from you!